Edition for Web Developers — Last Updated 3 June 2023

 To navigate to a javascript:

-URL, given a navigable targetNavigable, a URL url, a history handling behavior historyHandling, an origin initiatorOrigin, and a string cspNavigationType:
+URL, given a navigable targetNavigable, a URL url, a history handling behavior historyHandling, an origin initiatorOrigin, a user navigation involvement userInvolvement, and a string cspNavigationType:

 If initiatorOrigin is not same origin-domain with targetNavigable's active document's origin, then return.